Albertleh/BlackJack/README.md

 ## How to run

-First you need to install Matplotlib and Pndas using following commands
+First you need to install Matplotlib and Pandas using following commands
 ```
 $ pip install matplotlib
 $ pip install pandas